CHINESE GULLIVER IN AMERICA

 Of their smaller Fowl I could take up twenty or thirty

-It reminds me of Gulliver eating in Lilliput, an excerpt of which follows below, and for purposes of the comparison imagine Gulliver to be, for the moment, China. ~ Jackie Jura
+It reminds me of Gulliver eating in Lilliput, the excerpt of which follows below, and for purposes of the comparison imagine Gulliver to be China and we the Lilliputians. ~ Jackie Jura

 Part I, Chapters VI & VIII